bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 ## Smart Contracts?

-Unlike with Bitcoin, where most transactions are simple value transfers from an address to another, Ethereum transactions often contains interactions with `Smart Contracts`, which are programs running on its blockchain.
+Unlike with Bitcoin, where most transactions are simple value transfers from one address to another, Ethereum transactions often contains interactions with `Smart Contracts`, which are programs running on its blockchain.
 Every time someone lends coins on [`Compound`](https://compound.finance/), swaps some tokens on [`Paraswap`](https://paraswap.io/) or pets his [`Cryptokitties`](https://www.cryptokitties.co/), smart contract transactions are involved.
-Supporting these use cases on hardware wallets is essential to sustain the growth of the Ethereum ecosystem without making compromises on its security.
+Supporting these use cases on hardware wallets is essential to sustain the growth of the Ethereum ecosystem without making compromise on its security.

 ## Previous state of smart contract support

-Until now, the device could not provide users with secure display when interacting with smart contracts.
-One could interact with any smart contract, but the device would just warn the user that "some data was present", and the user would have to blindly accept to sign the data, without being able to double-check that the data was valid.
+Until now, the device could not provide users with a secure display when interacting with smart contracts.
+One could interact with any smart contract, but the device would just warn the user that "some data was present", and the user would have to blindly accept to sign the data, without being able to double-check the validity of said data.

 <center>
 <figure class="image">